 On the afternoon of September 15, the first China-Africa Future Youth Leader Forum was held in Beijing.
-The forum was themed “Young People Innovate Africa and Promote Shared Prosperity” and sponsored by the China Social Entrepreneur Foundation (YouChange), the Financial Center for South-South Cooperation (FCSSC) and the Made in Africa Initiative (MIAI).
+The forum was themed “Young People Innovate Africa and Promote Shared Prosperity” and sponsored by the China Social Entrepreneur Foundation (YouChange), the Finance Center for South-South Cooperation (FCSSC) and the Made in Africa Initiative (MIAI).
 The attendees included more than 100 young representatives who play an active role in China-Africa cooperation, Africa’s sustainable development and South-South cooperation.
-Through keynote speeches and panel discussions, they shared their stories about and experience in industrial construction, agricultural innovation and financial and technical development in the fourth industrial revolution and economic restructuring in Africa.
+Through keynote speeches and panel discussions, they shared their stories and experience in industrial construction, agricultural innovation and financial and technical development in the fourth industrial revolution and economic restructuring in Africa.

-In her concluding remarks, Ms. Li Jiachen, Deputy Secretary General of YouChange, detailed how young people are important and how do they play a much better role in China-Africa cooperation, and proposed the China-Africa Future Youth Leader Initiative to call upon young Chinese and Africans to join the initiative and make contributions to China-Africa cooperation.
+In her concluding remarks, Ms. Li Jiachen, Deputy Secretary General of YouChange, detailed how young people are critical and how do they play a much better role in China-Africa cooperation, and proposed the China-Africa Future Youth Leader Initiative to call upon young Chinese and Africans to join the initiative and make contributions to China-Africa cooperation.

-This event was sponsored by YouChange, FCSSC and MIAI, and supported by the Global Shapers Community Beijing Hub, the Promotion Association of Belt and Road in Zhongguancun, Development Reimagined, Qinghe College and the China-Africa Development Fund.
+This event was sponsored by YouChange, FCSSC, and MIAI, and supported by the Global Shapers Community Beijing Hub, the Promotion Association of Belt and Road in Zhongguancun, Development Reimagined, Qinghe College and the China-Africa Development Fund.